-Relative financial cost Advantages Disadvantages Do nothing i.e. maintain the current conservation strategy Zero additional cost but there is an existing high current cost of conservation management The current reserve system is in place and funded.
+Relative Advantages Disadvantages Do nothing, i.e., maintain the current conservation strategy Zero additional cost but there is an existing high current cost of conservation management The current reserve system is in place and funded.
 No new land needed.
 Easier to justify than new land acquisition.
 Will preserve a large percentage of current biodiversity.
 Maintains intact habitats and ecological interactions.
-Not optimised for climate change.
+Not optimized for climate change.
 No provision is made for protection in a changing climate, so extinction of some species is inevitable.
-In most areas the current reserves do not optimise biodiversity conservation, even for a static climate.
-Reconfigure reserves Very high additional cost if multiple small reserves are added, more cost effective if existing reserves are expanded or re- aligned.
+In most areas, the current reserves do not optimize biodiversity conservation, even Reconfigure reserves Very high additional cost if multiple small reserves are added, more cost-effective if existing reserves are expanded or realigned.
 Ensure high conservation levels for a changing climate.
 Allows full state control and management of the land.
 If adequately funded reserves remain the most secure mechanism for ensuring biodiversity conservation.
-Maintains intact habitats, ecological process and a large proportion of biodiversity.
+Maintains intact habitats, ecological process, and a large proportion of biodiversity.
 Most affordable when linked to existing reserves and for large areas.
-Best suited to land with high agricultural or development potential.
+Best suited to land with high agricultural or development potential. for a static climate.
 The high cost.
 The political aspects relating to acquiring land from private individuals or communities.
 Very difficult to acquire new land once the land is settled (as it is in many priority areas).
-Poor predictive capacity currently on how species will respond to CC, therefore difficult to know which land to include.
+Poor predictive capacity currently on how species will respond to CC; therefore, it is difficult to know which land to include.
 Requires strategic planning to identify priority areas.
 Unlikely to ever conserve more than a small percentage of the total biodiversity.
-Use contractual reserves Less expensive per ha than state run reserves, especially if small areas involved.
+Use contractual reserves Less expensive per hectare than state-run reserves, especially if small areas involved.
 No capital cost for land acquisition.
-A more cost effective strategy to deal with small parcels of land than formal reserves.
-May be less detrimental to other land based economic activities (e.g. it may be possible to mix agriculture with strategically configured migratory corridors.
+A more cost-effective strategy to deal with small parcels of land than formal reserves.
+May be less detrimental to other land-based economic activities (e.g. it may be possible to mix agriculture with strategically configured migratory corridors.
 Similar benefits to reserve expansion, though slightly less secure.
 Does not require relocation of current land owners and therefore politically sounder option.
 Cheaper than reserve expansion, especially on agriculturally marginal land.
 Less state control over the land.
 May require expensive administration and other infrastructure to administer.
 A recurring state budgetary item that my be cut in the future.
-May be difficult to secure long term (indefinite) funding.
-This is still potentially an expensive option, particularly on land where high value alternative land use options are available.
+May be difficult to secure long-term (indefinite) funding.
+This is still potentially an expensive option, particularly on land where high-value alternative land use options are available.
 Requires strategic planning to identify priority areas.
 Easier to implement on private land than on communal land.
-May be less effective at conserving some ecosystem processes than conventional ļ reserves.
-Matrix Some options are Ensures migratory pathways even if State has limited control.
+May be less effective at conserving some ecosystem processes than conventional reserves.
+Matrix Management Some options are very inexpensive.
+Ensures migratory pathways even if limited information is available on State has limited control.
+Land conversion will continue to